CYBERPHRENIA/CYBERPHRENIA/README.md

 Neurodivergent queer plural and alterhuman [ask if curious]

-Don't request until we've talked a bit.
+Don't friend request until we've talked a bit.
+Feel free to interact after reading!

-your actual Ame-chan/KAngel fictkin!💕 ((send help) actually no-))
+your actual Ame-chan/KAngel & Mimikyu fictkin!💕 ((send help) actually no-))

 DO NOT COVER, COPY OR CUDDLE! - Cuddles are okay as long as there’s C+H in my name.
 I can accept to be covered from GOOD friends.
 Taking inspo from my skins is okay, but do not copy or post without having my permission.